amir-mehler/plant/README.md

  - Here you can find the static html example I did with the template
  - If you can run it and view [production/index.html] in your browser then you will see the mock
  - I will now describe the specifications and API calls (I'll try to keep it simple)
-   - **Sidebar**: I need the Welcome div, Home menu and 'Production-US' underneath
+   - **Sidebar**: I need the Welcome div, Home menu and 'Production-US' underneath, which is the home page.
    - **Body**:
      - 5 Numerical values (each should take a fith of the width)
        - Titles: MAU, Registerd Devices, Companies in Production, Active Trials, Active Inserts, Applications
        - Please use the font-awesome icons I used
        - All numbers can be grey
        - Remove the '^ 4% From last week' titles
-       - All values will be returned in one json with this API call
+       - All values will be returned in one json with this API GET call
        ```sh
        $ http https://92g6bt7bib.execute-api.us-east-1.amazonaws.com/dev/scalars
-       HTTP/1.1 200 OK
-       Content-Type: application/json

        {
            "active-inserts": 148,
            "active-trials": 47,